-All characters have a base 20% resistance to all CC, meaning that if you are hit by a CC effect you have a 20% chance of not being effected by it.
+All characters have a base 20% resistance to all CC, meaning that if you are hit by a CC effect you have a 20% chance of not being affected by it.

-Ignore Resistances is a stat which you can gain with gear and buffs to lower the enemies restistances to CC.
+Ignore Resistances is a stat that you can gain with gear and buffs to lower the enemy resistances to CC.

-- Your enemy has 100% Knockdown/Bound Resistance and you have Ignore Resistances +15%
+- Your enemy has 100% Knockdown/Bound Resistance and you have Ignore Resistance +15%

 - 100% – 15% = 85%